WomenPlusPlus/deploy-impact-22-openedu-e/src/Ontology/Design/README.md

 ### Creating a metadata schema

 A preliminary step, that paved the path to the ontology design was to extract metadata from the current OpenEdu content and put into a structured schema.
 This was done by first inspecting OpenEdu`s content one by one, and then digging deeper into the resource by accessing its link and trying to extract relevant information that could be valuable in conceptualizing the ontology.
-This metadata schema can be accessed here(openedu_metadata_schema.xlsx - Google Sheets), text-rich metadata such resource description and additional information was put into a separate spreadsheet tab (metadata2), this was used as a dataset for the NLP component of the project.
+This metadata schema can be accessed [here](https://docs.google.com/spreadsheets/d/1Qb1J6ygn0FOAdwGGGXNcP_pRNIEO41if/edit#gid=323866940), text-rich metadata such as resource description and additional information was put into a separate spreadsheet tab (metadata2), this was used as a dataset for the one of the NLP components of the project.
-Additionally, this schema was helpful when creating instances on Protégé (discussed in later sections) as it provided a structured and easy access to the information of each resource.
+Additionally, this schema was helpful when creating instances in Protégé discussed in later [sections](#implementation-of-the-ontology) as it provided a structured and easy access to the information of each resource.

 ### Defining relevant terms